djhenning/djhenning.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Hi!
-I am a third year PhD student in economics at UCLA, and a student affiliate at CCPR.
+I am a fourth year PhD student in economics at UCLA, and a student affiliate at CCPR.
 My studies are supported by Norges Bank's PhD scholarship program.

 In my research I study various topics in development and public economics.